 Parking: Free parking will be available to all attendees in Lots 12 and 13.
 Volunteers will be at each lot entrance to provide parking codes.

 Check-in: The event is located at Green Space 18 (behind the Cenovus Spo'pi Solar House).
 Students and guests must head to the UCalgary registration team first to check-in and get organized for the ceremony.

 Dress protocol: Participants are invited (but not expected) to wear traditional dress including ribbon skirts and shirts.
 Regalia is also welcome (keep in mind that you will be blanketed during the ceremony).
 All participants are asked to wear clothing that covers the shoulders and goes below the knees.
 These protocols are a guide for participants — additional questions can be emailed to email@example.com.

 Photography: Please note that a photographer will be present at the event.
 The UCalgary tipi will be set up, and props will also be available to students for photos with their guests!

 The Métis sash is a traditional piece of clothing, created through a process called "finger weaving."
 We are grateful to offer our Métis graduates the opportunity to receive a sash presented by Métis Elders and Métis Nation of Alberta Representatives.

 For more history of the Métis Sash or to learn about the six colours of the sash and their symbolic meanings, please visit Alberta Métis.

-The Royal Eagle Award is sponsored and presented by the RBC Foundation to a graduating Indigenous undergraduate student at the University of Calgary.
+The Royal Eagle Award is sponsored and presented by Writing Symbols Lodge to a graduating Indigenous undergraduate student at the University of Calgary.
 This tribute includes a financial award of $1,000 and recognizes academic excellence and community-based volunteerism or student leadership.